swagger-api/swagger-editor/swagger-editor-dist-package/README.md

 # swagger-editor-dist

-This module, `swagger-editor-dist`, exposes Swagger-Editor's entire dist folder as a dependency-free npm module.
+This module, `swagger-editor-dist`, exposes Swagger-Editor's entire dist folder as an almost (see [anonymized analytics](#anonymized-analytics)) dependency-free npm module.

 Use `swagger-editor` instead, if you'd like to have npm install dependencies for you.